 We believe in doing what we can to reduce waste.
 Our properties are outfitted with recycling receptacles so our employees and guests can do their part.

 Through our partnership with the local non-profit Tahoe Fund, we’ve made it easy for our guests to help care for Lake Tahoe.
-When purchasing a season pass or lift ticket, visitors can donate $1 to the Tahoe Fund to contribute to bike trails, public parks, restoration projects, interpretive programs, and other efforts that improve the Tahoe landscape.
+When purchasing a season pass or lift ticket, visitors can donate $1 or more to the Tahoe Fund to contribute to bike trails, public parks, restoration projects, interpretive programs, and other efforts that improve the Tahoe landscape.